hyprwm/Hyprland/README.md

 WARNING!
-Hyprland is in very early dev, expect bugs, instabilities and crashes.
+Hyprland is in early dev, expect bugs, instabilities and crashes.
 You have been warned!
 Nevertheless, REPORT any you find!
 Make an issue!

 # Key features